Key Note

 Minimum Qualifications To Be a Company Secretary

-To qualify as a Company Secretary in Malaysia, individuals must meet both educational and professional experience requirements, depending on their academic background.
+To qualify as a Company Secretary in Malaysia, an individual must meet both licensing/professional requirements and experience standards, depending on their academic background.

 Education Level Minimum Experiences